daytonaio/daytona/docs/daytona_env.md

 ## daytona env

-Manage profile environment variables that are added to all workspaces
+Manage profile environment variables that are added to all targets and projects

 ### Options inherited from parent commands